GA-Boston/Prework/part_2_-_internet_&_web_development_basics/internet_basics_1_hour.md

 # Internet Basics (1 hour)

-We're learning to build web applications, so it's important to understand how the magical web works.
+We're learning to build web applications, so looking at how the web works is a great way to start!

 ###Resources: